blackalbino01/blackalbino01/README.md

 ### Hi there 👋

-I am Passionate and Solution-driven Full-Stack PHP Developer adapt at contributing to highly collaborative work environment, finding solutions and determining customer satisfaction.
-Proven experience developing consumer-focused websites logics and functionalities using HTML,CSS,JAVASCRIPT,PHP, MYSQL, RESTAPI and LARAVEL.
-Built products for web and mobile app users in 1 year, meeting highest standards for web logic,funtionality, database , best practices and speed.
+Hussaini is a Passionate and Solution-driven Full-Stack Web/Blockchain Developer adapt at contributing to highly collaborative work environment, finding solutions and determining customer satisfaction.
+Proven experience developing consumer-focused web design/development and web logics/functionalities using HTML, CSS, JavaScript, AJAX, PHP, MYSQL, RESTAPI and LARAVEL.
+Built products for web and mobile app users in 2years, meeting highest standards for web design, development, logic, funtionality, database , best practices and speed.
 Designed and developed multiple APIs, third-party integrations and databases.
-Here are some ideas to get you started:
+Hussaini is Motivated to learn, grow, and excel in the IT field.

+He can help you excellently in the following areas;

+--writing and implementing efficient code
+--web development
+--RESTFUL APIs
+--Smart Contract Development
+--Smart Contract Unit testing/security analysis
+--Dapp development
+--CI/CD
+--backend engineering.
+--Web Design
+--provide virtual assistance
+--administrative support
+--customer service
+--diagnose and resolve technical issues remotely.
+--networking and SRE/devops engineering.
+Open to new ideas.
+Looking forward to working with you...

 - 🔭 I’m currently working on Dapps
 - 🌱 I’m currently learning Blockchain Development